 Food prices less volatile than fuel prices

-Food prices typically move in the same direction as fuel prices, often with a slight lag as it takes time before fuel costs are incorporated into food prices.
-While the direction is often the same, the sizes of the price swings differ.
-Over the past 2 decades, motor fuel and household energy prices have experienced double-digit annual price swings, while food prices have posted annual increases of between 0 and 6 percent, for an average annual increase of 2.4 percent.
+Food prices typically move in the same direction as fuel prices, often with a slight lag, as it takes time before fuel costs are incorporated into food prices.
+Although the direction is often the same, the sizes of the price swings differ.
+Over the past 2 decades, motor fuel and household energy prices have experienced double-digit, annual price swings, while food prices have posted annual increases of between 0 and 6 percent, for an average, annual increase of 2.4 percent.

 Download larger size chart (2049 pixels by 1947, 144 dpi)